1. Home

 Yorkshire Terrier

-Four separate anatomical anomalies contribute to the syndrome and a brachycephalic dog may be affected by one or more of these abnormalities.
+Four distinct anatomical anomalies contribute to the syndrome, and a brachycephalic dog may be affected by one or more of them.

-Elongated Soft Palate: The soft palate is the soft portion of the dog’s mouth.
-In brachycephalic dogs, this part is too long for the length of their smaller mouthes.
-The excessive amount of soft palate can partially block the entrance to the trachea (wind pipe) at the back of the their throat.
+The soft palate is the soft portion of the dog’s mouth.
+In brachycephalic dogs, this part is too long for the length of their smaller mouths.
+The excessive amount of soft palate can partially block the entrance to the trachea (windpipe) at the back of their throat.

-Stenotic Nares: Dogs with stenotic nares have abnormally This refers to dogs with narrow or small nostrils.
-This smaller opening restricts the amount of air that can go in and out of the nostrils.
+Dogs with stenotic nares have an abnormally small opening that restricts the amount of air that can enter and exit the nostrils.
 Some puppies born with small nares grow out of it with age.

-Hypoplastic Trachea: A hypoplastic trachea has a smaller diameter than normal trachea.
+A hypoplastic trachea has a smaller diameter than a normal trachea.

-Everted Laryngeal Saccules: These are small sacs or pouches that are located inside the larynx or voice box.
-If these pouches turn outward or evert, they will further obstruct the flow of air.
+These are small sacs or pouches that are located inside the larynx or voice box.
+If these pouches turn outward or evert, they will further obstruct airflow.

 Brachycephalic Syndrome Symptoms

-If one or more of these abnormalities are present, it requires more effort to inhale.
-Many times these dogs will end up breathing through their mouth rather than their nose.
+If one or more of these abnormalities are present, inhaling requires more effort.
+Often, these dogs end up breathing through their mouths rather than their noses.
 As a general rule, the more abnormalities present, the worse the symptoms become.

-Dogs with fewer problems might have noisy breathing, snort when excited and may snore when they sleep.
-Those that are more severely affected with show more noise when breathing, tire easily after exercise and may even collapse or faint.
+Dogs with fewer problems might have noisy breathing, snort when excited, and may snore when they sleep.

-Other symptoms can include coughing, gagging, retching and vomiting.
-Hot humid weather brings out the worse symptoms in these dogs.
+Other symptoms can include coughing, gagging, retching, and vomiting.
+Hot, humid weather brings out the worst symptoms in these dogs.
 Heat stroke is a major possibility in brachycephalic syndrome dogs who cannot escape the heat.
 Obesity seems to worsen the symptoms.

-As the dog ages, the increased effort to breathe causes strain on the heart.
+As the dog ages, the increased effort to breathe strains the heart.
 Dogs with many different problems show symptoms early in life.

 Selective breeding for these cute little noses has resulted in many of these respiratory difficulties.
-Many of the breed standards specify that their snout be short.
+Many breed standards specify that the snout be short.
 People often find these little noses irresistible, so breeders will continually breed for smaller and smaller noses.

 But not all brachycephalic dogs have severe problems.
-One of the biggest problems that these dogs face is overheating, because when dogs overheat they pant to cool off and their panting can lead to swelling and narrowing of an already constricted airway.
+One of the biggest problems these dogs face is overheating, because when they overheat, they pant to cool off, and that panting can lead to swelling and narrowing of an already constricted airway.

-Even gastrointestinal problems can occur because these little dogs are working so hard at breathing, they may swallow too much air.
+Even gastrointestinal problems can occur because these little dogs work so hard to breathe; they may swallow too much air.

-Other severely affected puppies show symptoms when they they are just learning to swallow food and breathe at the same time.
-Sadly, there is little that can be done to help these pups and most die shortly after trying to eat on their own.
+Other severely affected puppies show symptoms when they are just learning to swallow food while breathing.
+Sadly, there is little that can be done to help these pups, and most die shortly after trying to eat on their own.

 Treatment for Brachycephalic Syndrome